You can do a lot with English. You are specializing in the language the majority of the world uses to communicate

 - See a much more complete list at the UNCW career center.

-If you are the type that wants a PhD, you probably aren’t dissuaded by the above.
-PhD information can be found here.
+If you strongly desire a PhD, you probably shouldn't be dissuaded; more PhD information can be found here.

 _